 Open plan studio accommodation with living/sleeping/kitchen and dining area with double sofa bed.
 Bathroom with bath, shower over and basin.
 Doorway leads to separate WC.
 Secluded patio at rear overlooking the mill stream as it tumbles past the cottage.

-Electric convector and night storage heating.Electric cooker, microwave, fridge, TV with FreeSat and Freeview, DVD, radio.
+Electric convector and night storage heating.Electric cooker, microwave, fridge, TV with FreeSat and Freeview, DVD, CD/radio, WiFi.
 Coin-operated washing machine and tumble dryer in communal utility room.
 Electricity inc. in rent.
 Bed linen inc. in rent.
 Private sitting area and shared use of lawned garden with garden furniture and stream.
 Ample off road parking.
 Sorry, no pets and no smoking.
 Shops and pubs 1 mile.
 Please note: No babies/children.
 Note: Check-in time from 4.30pm.

 - Last minute